Vorstand

+Scope and structure

 The specific scope of an executive board's duties varies from business to business.
 (A group of companies may each have their own individual executive boards, for example).
 The president of the executive board (i.e., the CEO) and the position's role are determined by the supervisory board.
 German law permits, but does not require, executive board members to elect a president/CEO from among their number.
 There are no specific legal requirements regarding the CEO's role, or even for the title given to the holder of the CEO position, although in practice the most common title is simply Vorstandsvorsitzender, literally, "Vorstand chairman".
-A noticeable minority refer to their CEOs as Sprecher (lit., "speaker"), implying that the CEO is no more than primus inter pares; probably the best-known example for a company which uses this terminology is Deutsche Bank.
+A noticeable minority refer to their CEOs as Sprecher (lit., "speaker"), implying that the CEO is no more than primus inter pares; probably the best-known example of a company which uses this terminology is Deutsche Bank.

 The exact relationship between the CEO and the other executive officers depends on the company's type, how it was founded, and indeed the individual personalities of the people involved.
 A family business could, for example, have a strong CEO who is a member of the founding family and exercises a great deal of power over the rest of the board.
 In other companies, executive officers may hold themselves accountable to the executive board as a whole and not at all accountable to the CEO as an individual.

-The relationships among executive officers can vary too.
+The relationships among executive officers can vary, too.
 It is common practice for board members to be senior executives with specific areas of functional responsibility.
 However, the law requires that they oversee the activities of their fellow officers, since they are still personally liable for any failings outside their specific departments/subdivisions.
 Each board member has one vote.
 Decisions are never escalated, when there is a lack of consensus, to the supervisory board.
 Executive board meetings are commonly held on a weekly basis and can last up to a whole day.